ysyk2021/leading-with-a-growth-mindset-cultivating-a-culture-of-continuous-improvement/src/chapter-1-2.md

-# Why is a Growth Mindset Important for Leaders?

-## Introduction

 In today's dynamic and fast-paced world, leadership is not just about managing people and tasks; it requires a mindset that embraces continuous growth and development.
 A growth mindset is the belief that abilities, intelligence, and talents can be developed through dedicated effort, perseverance, and learning from mistakes.
 This chapter explores why a growth mindset is crucial for leaders and how it can positively impact their effectiveness and the overall success of their teams.